-We verify your identity as a stage in our controls against money laundering and financing of terrorism.
-The verification of identity is an important step in protecting you and your co-investors, as well as the company in which you are investing, from unlawful actions.
+Verifying your identity is a part of our controls against money laundering and financing of terrorism.
+Identity verification is an important step in protecting you and your co-investors, as well as the company in which you are investing, from unlawful actions.

-If your ID document is not approved in our system, you will receive an e-mail explaining the reason for this.
-This e-mail also contains information as how you can make a new registration of you ID document.
+If your ID document is not approved in our system, you will receive an email explaining the reason for this.
+The email also contains information as how you can make a new registration of you ID document.

 The minimum amount is determined by the respective companies in consultation with Sciety and can, therefore, vary.
 The amount is usually between SEK 50,000 and SEK 500,000.

 Yes, if you invest as a private person you have the right to change your mind within 14 days after your commitment to subscribe to shares.
 This is in accordance with the Swedish Distance and Off-Premises Contracts Act.
-Contact our support function for more information.
+Please contact our support function for more information.

 When the share issue is completed, the company and Sciety finalise the administration after which you receive a confirmation of your share ownership and are invited to participate in the company’s shareholders meetings.
 Companies also usually send out information to shareholders each quarter or half year.